-OK, so Betty is going to be giving it her all to make it work, which we all expect from Betty.
-But one person who's forever shipping the couple?
-Cole, as in Jughead himself.
+OK, Lili way to make us very worried now.
+But there is one person who's forever shipping the couple: Cole, as in Jughead himself.

 "I think the key is that it feels honest and real and both of those kids are going through an absolute whirlwind, in terms of the things that they've seen and done over the last season.
 So I think – I can hope that they just sort of work through whatever's going to be thrown at them in a way that feels genuine and communicative – and kind of give that kind of relationship to kids who are watching, would be awesome," he said about Bughead's fate.

 We were treated to a few photos from the set of Season 2 while the cast and crew was filming and the new episodes hadn't starting airing yet, and well Bughead is still as cute as ever.

 Precious to see them working on something together other than trying to solve a murder case, isn't it?